Youssef Bey Karam: Death

-April 4, 1889, Karam suffered from pneumonia worse than the first one.
+On April 4, 1889, Karam suffered from pneumonia worse than the first one.
 He called his private doctor Paul Shanize who examined him and declared that our hero's life is in danger.
 After two days he had a heart attack.
 It was his last hours.
 Doctors asked his friends to stay next to him.
 Karam knew that he was going to die, but what hurt him the most was that he was going to die away from his homeland.
 He thought of his funeral, thus he revealed to his confessor, the Father Karoubim, that he wants a decent funeral and burial.
 He gave him an amount of money for this purpose, he gave as well the Baroness Vetry another amount in order to buy candles and flowers and put them on his coffin and tomb.

-On the morning of the 7 April 1889, Youssef Bey Karam died near Naples, Italy.
+On the morning of the 7 April 1889, Karam died near Naples, aged 65.
 His last words were "God ...
 Lebanon".
 The Italian hosts place a placard on his grave that reads: "this is the resting place of the Youssef Boutros Karam, the Lebanese Prince".
 Even though, he was never officially a prince, this title was bestowed upon him affectionately due to his stature, behavior, and moral values.
 The news of his death overwhelmed Lebanon in general and Zgharta and the north in particular with grief.

 On 14 September 1889, his body was brought back to his homeland, the land of his youth, resistance, victories and pride.
 He was finally in Ehden where thousands gathered to honour the hero of Lebanon.
 His body was later placed in a specially built coffin with a glass top inside Saint Georges Cathedral.
 Hundreds of thousands of Lebanese have since visited Karam's resting place.
 In addition to paying their respect, they pay homage to the spirit of Youssef Bey Karam who sacrificed himself ‘so that Lebanon shall live’.

 Battles

+In the following battles, Youssef fought against the Ottomans: